 The site is secure.
 The https:// ensures that you're connecting to the official website and that any information you provide is encrypted and sent securely.

 Fall is a great time to spend indoors and try something new and seasonal in your kitchen.
-Preparing food with your family can be something fun to do together as the weather changes.
+As the weather changes, preparing food with your family can be something fun to do together.
 With just a few ingredients, you can have a healthy, delicious three-course meal that is inexpensive and will leave everyone satisfied.